matthiaslum/housing_grants/README.md

 4. All results will come with a housing ID (h_id) or member ID (m_id), which are the primary keys.
 5. Age of members are with respect to the current Sequelize.NOW date.
 6. For the endpoint on grant disbursement, it returns a json containing the households qualifying for each of the 5 grants.
    **I took 'qualifying members' to mean that we want to see only the members who contributed to the requirements of the grants.** Take the Student Encouragement Bonus for example, only the children (<16 YO) of the households are shown.
-Likewise for Family Togetherness, only the children and members who are living with their spouses are shown.
+Likewise for Family Togetherness, only the children and members who are living with their spouses are shown. **Members contributing to income are not shown, to allow focus on the children, elderly and couples**.
 The exception is the YOLO GST Grant which returns all members of the household.
 7. The housing grant endpoint accepts three search parameters: Household size, Total income and Type of Housing.
    It returns only households whoze size and income **are less than the specified params**, and fits the type of housing.
    These are additional search criteria to the existing grant requirements.